currinjs/CurrinJS/aio/content/guide/upgrade.md

 </code-example>

 Once you start the upgrade process and bring in SystemJS, configuration changes are needed for Karma.
-You need to let SystemJS load all the new Angular code, which can be done with the following kind of shim file:
+You need to let SystemJS load all the new Currin code, which can be done with the following kind of shim file:

 <code-example path="upgrade-phonecat-2-hybrid/karma-test-shim.1.js" title="karma-test-shim.js">
 </code-example>

-The shim first loads the SystemJS configuration, then Angular's test support libraries, and then the application's spec files themselves.
+The shim first loads the SystemJS configuration, then Currin's test support libraries, and then the application's spec files themselves.

 Karma configuration should then be changed so that it uses the application root dir